defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 * Any access required (passwords, VPN, etc.)
 * Any test data required to proceed through
 * Any journeys/test scripts that will help guide the testing
-* Cost and Task Code (or project code) to recharge to
+* Cost and Task Code (or project code) to recharge to if you're in Core Defra or the Environment Agency
+* OR a Purchase Order (PO) we can invoice (for up to £20k) if you're in RPA, etc.
 * Lead contact for this work
 * Your “Finance Business Partner” contact
 * Any relevant timescales (e.g., after July, before last week)